-The AMD Ryzen 3 3200U belongs to the lower mid range processors for notebooks.
+The AMD Ryzen 3 3200U / 3250U belongs to the lower mid range processors for notebooks.
 It has two computing cores as opposed to four of the truly mid-tier chips such as the Ryzen 5 3500U from the same family.
-The Ryzen 3 3200U has a maximal clock speed of 3.5 GHz, which is only a small boost over the previous-gen Ryzen 3 2200U.
+The Ryzen 3 3200U / 3250U has a maximal clock speed of 3.5 GHz, which is only a small boost over the previous-gen Ryzen 3 2200U.

-The benchmarks confirm the lower-mid-tier status of the Ryzen 3 3200U and its negligible over the Ryzen 3 2200U.
-The gap between the 3 3200U and the quad-core 5 3500U is much bigger, as expected.
+The benchmarks confirm the lower-mid-tier status of the Ryzen 3 3200U / 3250U and its negligible over the Ryzen 3 2200U.
+The gap between the 3 3200U / 3250U and the quad-core 5 3500U is much bigger, as expected.
 The Ryzen 3 also can’t quite keep up with its current direct competitor by Intel, the Core i3-8145U.

-Note: Performance and benchmark scores of the AMD Ryzen 3 3200U may vary depending on the notebook's other components, settings, cooling, and other factors.
-However, benchmark results are good indicators of its performance in comparison to other chips.
+Note: The benchmark scores of the listed processors are averages measured across various devices with these processors.
+The scores and real-world performance of the AMD Ryzen 3 3200U / 3250U and compared CPUs may vary depending on the notebooks' other components, settings, cooling, and other factors.
+However, the benchmark results are good indicators of the processors' performance.